markusprojects/flying-wing-uav/docs/03-cfd.md

 Cm = **+0.01873** about the estimated CG (located approximately 80 mm ahead of the pod nose).

 A positive Cm indicates a nose-up pitching moment at this operating point.
 This suggests the current CG estimate may be aft of the neutral point, which would imply the configuration is statically unstable at this condition.
-A second simulation at a different AoA is needed to determine the neutral point location — this is planned as the next step.
+A second simulation at a different AoA is needed to determine the neutral point location.

 ---